 Returning to pre-COVID life is good news for smaller businesses that have been hit hardest by COVID-19.
 Businesses re-opening is also good for people who were laid off.

-So, my friends here are some tips and guidelines to help you transition back to the workplace safely.
+So if you are fortunate enough to be returning to the workplace, here are some tips and guidelines to help you transition back safely.

 Is it REALLY safe to go back?